 Making this agenda a reality requires a four-pronged strategy.
-Greening trade must start with strong environmental laws, regulations, institutions, and enforcement nationally, complemented by international environmental agreements that set out shared goals, targets, and obligations, including minimum standards and trade measures where relevant.
-In terms of trade policies and agreements, governments can green trade by upgrading trade rules applied at the border, as well as those relevant to environmental actions 'behind the border'.
-In addition to bolstered environmental and sustainable development chapters in trade agreements, this requires work to ensure the core provisions and commitments defined in trade agreements support environmental goals and incentivize sustainable production and consumption.
-Looking beyond trade rules, other pathways to foster and strengthen intergovernmental cooperation that supports green trade are also required.
-Finally, stakeholder initiatives can help green trade, and trade policy frameworks could better support and complement these.
+First, greening trade must start with strong environmental laws, regulations, institutions, and enforcement nationally, complemented by international environmental agreements that set out shared goals, targets, and obligations, including minimum standards and trade measures where relevant.

+Second, in their trade policies and agreements,

+governments can green trade by upgrading trade policies and rules that apply to measures at the border as well as to environmental actions 'behind the border'.
+In addition to bolstered environmental and sustainable development chapters, this also calls for ensuring that the core provisions and commitments defined in trade agreements support environmental goals and incentivizes ustainable consumption and production.
+In each of these areas, the report highlights the importance of consultation with trading partners, transparency, fairness, and approaches that respond to the wider sustainable development priorities of developing countries.

+Third, looking beyond trade rules, other pathways to foster and strengthen intergovernmental cooperation that supports green trade are also required.
+Fourth, stakeholder initiatives can support sustainable trade, but also present challenges, and trade policy frameworks could better address these.

-Whereas most reports on environment-trade interface provide policy, legal or economic analysis of specific environment challenges or country-specific viewpoints, the ambit of this paper is broader.
-It maps the state of play in the international trade and environment policy landscape, and highlights where openings exist to tackle the environmental challenges arising from trade and trade policy, and to harness them in support of environmental action.
+Whereasmostreportsonenvironment-tradeinterface provide policy, legal or economic analysis of specific environment challenges or country-specific viewpoints, the ambit of this paper is broader.
+It maps the state of play in the international tradeandenvironment policylands cape, and highlights where openings exist to tackle the environmental challenges arising from trade and trade policy, and to harness them in support of environmental action.

-This paper does not, however, aim to provide an environmental assessment of any specific trade agreements (TAs) or provisions or which pathways would provide the greatest environmental impact.
+This paper does not aim to provide an environmental assessment of any specific trade agreements (TAs) or provisions or which pathways would provide the greatest environmental impact.
 It recognizes the importance and relevance of an array of intersecting sustainable development challenges on the trade policy agenda - including issues of gender, poverty eradication, income inequality, health, indigenous peoples, human rights, labour rights and decent work, but integrating all of these critical aspects was beyond the scope of this paper.
 These deserve stronger attention in future research and on the policy agenda.

 This paper has four parts.
 Part 1 provides a snapshot of the international environment and sustainable development challenges and commitments that set the context for the push to green international trade.
-Part 2 highlights existing environment provisions in TAs.
+Part 2 highlights existing environment provisions in trade agreements.
 Part 3 reviews the multiple pathways for advancing a proactive Environment and Trade 2.0 agenda to green trade.
 Part 4 assesses the political context and prospects for action, including a road map of opportunities in 2021.
 The paper concludes with recommendations on principles, priorities, and political strategies for greening international trade.

-International policy context: Priorities and actors
+1. International policy context: Priorities and actors